 Don’t forget to pin this post to save it for later!

 - it keeps well for meal prep

-1. The first step for how to make tzatziki sauce is to shred one long english cucumber.
+1. The first step is to shred one long english cucumber.
 Spread it out on a paper towel and sprinkle with a bit of salt (this helps draw the moisture out of the cucumber.

 Let the shredded cucumber sit for 10 minutes, then press with a few extra paper towels, until you get as much liquid as possible out of those cucs.

 2. Next, stir the cucumbers into a large bowl with Greek yogurt, garlic powder, salt, lemon juice and dill.

 Do I have to use Greek yogurt?
 Nope, you can use any plain yogurt you’d like.
 The Greek yogurt makes it nice and thick, but it does have a tangy yogurt aftertaste.
 For a more subtle yogurt flavor, use plain balkan-style yogurt.

 How long does tzatziki sauce keep for?
 We enjoyed ours up to 4 days in the fridge.

 What should I serve it?
 I loved mine with pita bread (grilled on my george foreman (similar to this one) to get it nice and soft).
 It’s also great on Greek salad, as a condiment on pita bread, on burgers or sandwiches, and so much more.
 Stay tuned for a meal prep recipe to use it in!

 - all you really need is a Box Grater and a large bowl to mix up your tzatziki